Xorlev/gatekeeper/README.md

 You'll need a NGINX config template and a `gatekeeper.properties`.
 There are defaults included in `nginx.conf.mustache.default` and `gatekeeper.properties.default`.

+Any additional configuration (e.g. FQDN, SSL, listeners, etc.) can be done in nginx.conf as you'd normally do.
+You can even include a default upstream and default context directly in the template.

 ### Clusters & Routing
 In your `gatekeeper.properties` you'll need to define clusters, which will become your NGINX upstreams.
 These clusters correspond to cluster names you've defined using your service discovery extension.